 Analytical approaches which incorporate both observation of children and dialogue with families can be useful to help guide the construction of a culturally responsive curriculum.
-Theoretical frameworks such as ‘funds of knowledge’ (which focus on practices that are passed on through families over generations and adapted to new situations) can support you to recognise, value and explore children’s interests, skills, knowledge and learning embedded in their everyday practices, routines and activities at home.
+Theoretical frameworks such as ‘funds of knowledge’ (which focus on practices that are passed on through families over generations and adapted to new situations) can support teachers to recognise, value, and explore children’s interests, skills, knowledge, and learning embedded in their everyday practices, routines and activities at home.

-- Look out for children expressing their working theories about their culture, identity and language, and intentionally plan conversations and provocations to encourage children to share their thinking.
+- Notice children expressing their working theories about their culture, identity, and language, and intentionally plan conversations and provocations to encourage children to share their thinking.

 - Consider themes of power and inequity when observing children.
 For example, note patterns in interactions which indicate social exclusion, and ways in which children are using culturally diverse materials.

 Cultural responsiveness involves interpreting and delivering the curriculum in a way that is effective for each child and appropriate to their social and cultural context.
-This will involve applying deep and critical thinking, and adapting and modifying your approach to teaching and learning as your understanding of the unique and diverse needs of children grows.
-Recognising all children are different doesn’t mean they need the provision of different experiences but rather that you understand the diverse ways they respond to shared experiences.
-However, basing curriculum on children’s lives and building on the social and cultural capital of children, families and teachers will allow for greater multicultural significance in the programme.
+This involves deep and critical thinking, and adapting and modifying your approach to teaching and learning as your understanding of the unique and diverse needs of children grows.
+Recognising that all children are different does not mean they need the provision of different experiences but rather that you understand the diverse ways they respond to shared experiences.
+However, basing curriculum on children’s lives and building on the social and cultural capital of children, families, and teachers will allow for greater multicultural significance in the programme.

 - Design learning experiences that position children as experts in relation to their particular interests and funds of knowledge from home, and enable them to utilise familiar learning strategies.
 Make pedagogical decisions that suit children’s particular characteristics and learning preferences rather than a generic ideal.

-- Value playful ways of knowing and being to empower children’s language, play and ideas, and to create space for them to explore their home and community funds of knowledge by making materials and spaces available that connect with children’s experiences and contexts.
+- Value playful ways of knowing and being to empower children’s language, play and ideas, and create space for them to explore their home and community funds of knowledge by making materials and spaces available that connect with children’s experiences and contexts.

 - Offer various opportunities to learn, including learning through observation, trying things on their own, or with a partner or group.
-Support children’s own strategies for managing interactions and activities in the setting, and encourage the use of cultural strategies (such as home language, social choices such as high respect for teachers, parental practices, and attitudes to learning such as persistence and commitment) as well as interactions and relationships with peers and teachers of a similar cultural and language background.
+Encourage the use of cultural strategies (such as home language, social choices such as high respect for teachers, parental practices, and attitudes to learning such as persistence and commitment) as well as interactions and relationships with peers and teachers of a similar cultural and language background.

-- Negotiate caregiving routines sensitively and use culturally familiar language and cultural norms in interactions with children, for example, using humour, or using direct requests (‘put on your coat’) rather than indirect requests (‘do you think you could put on your coat?’), if children are more familiar with these.
+- Negotiate caregiving routines sensitively and use culturally familiar language and cultural norms in interactions with children.
+For example, you might use humour, or employ direct requests (‘put on your coat’) rather than indirect ones (‘do you think you could put on your coat?’), if children are more familiar with these.

 - Invite families into the setting and personalise opportunities for them to get involved.
-Seek people in the community to teach children about a different culture or language, but don’t place boundaries around what might be contributed by a visitor, and try to build sustained and reciprocal relationships rather than one-off events.
+Seek people in the community to teach children about a different culture or language, and try to build sustained and reciprocal relationships rather than one-off events.

-- If you have a minority cultural background, implement your own cultural resources within the setting’s programme.
+- If you are from a minority cultural background, implement your own cultural resources within the setting’s programme.

-- Employ staff from different cultural backgrounds, and particularly staff who share similar cultural backgrounds to the families that attend your setting.
-While encouraging children to use their home languages with teachers and each other, also intentionally learn phrases from children so that you can build on their linguistic skills during learning and teaching.
+- Encourage children to use their home languages with teachers and each other, and intentionally learn phrases from children so that you can build on their linguistic skills during learning and teaching.
 Encourage children to teach each other their home languages.

 Cooper, M., & Hedges, H. (2014).
 Beyond participation: What we learned from Hunter about collaboration with Pasifika children and families.
 Contemporary Issues in Early Childhood, 15(2), 165-75.